vuejs/eslint-plugin-vue/docs/rules/component-name-in-template-casing.md

-# enforce specific casing for the component name in tamplates (vue/component-name-in-template-casing)
+# enforce specific casing for the component naming style in template (vue/component-name-in-template-casing)

 - :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

-Define a style for the `component name` in tamplates casing for consistency purposes.
+Define a style for the component name in template casing for consistency purposes.

 ## :book: Rule Details